LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Clear component hierarchy improves maintainability and understanding
 - SCSS deprecation warnings need to be addressed for future-proofing

+New insights from Milestone 2:
+- Breaking down complex workflows into discrete steps improves user experience
+- React's component model works well for card-based interfaces with reusable elements
+- Redux state management is valuable for multi-step processes like tarot readings
+- Animation can significantly enhance the mystical experience of tarot card interaction
+- Mock services provide a good way to develop UI without waiting for backend implementation
+- Tailwind CSS utility classes speed up consistent UI development across components

-The project now has a solid foundation with authentication, navigation, and structure in place.
-This provides a good starting point for implementing the core tarot and journaling functionality in upcoming milestones.
-The component architecture is flexible enough to accommodate the upcoming features without major refactoring.
+The project now has both a solid foundation with authentication and the core tarot reading functionality implemented.
+This puts us in a strong position to implement the journaling features and enhance the overall application in Milestone 3.

 This active context document will be regularly updated as the project evolves, with particular attention to current focus, recent changes, and next steps to ensure continuity between development sessions.